Queensland Tertiary Admissions Centre

 You can in some cases, depending on the policies of the institution you’re applying to, STAT result can be combined with prior tertiary study for your Selection Rank.
 Visit our Institution profiles or call the institution you wish to apply to for more information.

-Combing a STAT result with tertiary studies for your Selection Rank
+Combining a STAT result with formal qualifications for your Selection Rank

 If you don’t have formal qualifications, or even if the results from your previous tertiary study weren’t strong, these alternative combinations or approaches may contribute to your selection rank when applying for your course.
 If any of these options sound like a good fit for you, contact the Institutions you are seeking entry to and speak to QTAC to plan your way forward.
-Find out more by exploring Eligability Programs, Bridging Studies and Pathways, and ensure you understand the specific documentation you will need to supply in order to attribute to your selection rank.
+Find out more by exploring this page, and ensure you understand the specific documentation you will need to supply in order to attribute to your selection rank.

 STAT + Pathways + Employment Experience

 If you don’t have any formal academic qualifications, a STAT result can give you a selection rank on its own or be added to your selection rank along with your professional qualifications and employment experience, depending on institution policies.
-Contact the institution you are looking to apply to for more information.
+Refer below, and contact the Institution you are looking to apply to for more information.

 STAT + Formal qualifications or Competency-based training